International Energy Conservation Code

 The International Energy Conservation Code (IECC) is a building code created by the International Code Council in 2000.
 It is a model code adopted by many states and municipal governments in the United States for the establishment of minimum design and construction requirements for energy efficiency.
-The code is updated every 3 years, to provide a ongoing standard of best practices for energy efficiency.
+The code is updated every 3 years, to provide an ongoing standard of best practices for energy efficiency.

+In addition to overall building standards the code defines the Climate Zones used in building, shown in this picture.
+These should not be confused with the USDA plant Hardiness zone.